-CYBERSECURITY INCI DENT CHECKLIST Issue What needs to happen Who is going to do it Meeting Call CMC meeting to brief everyone on what Bursar has happened Extent of attack what systems are affected IT Network Manager cross check to Appendix 1 Is the cyber-attack affecting internal systems IT Network Manager or is it an attack on an external provider e.g. power company Confirm roles and responsibilities Bursar Agree timing of next meeting Bursar Indication if possible as to how long event IT Network Manager likely to last for Communication Contact Connect IT Network Manager Communication to staff, students, parents, Principal & Vice- visitors, Chair of Governors Principal Prep press statement PR & Comms Manager Monitor / post on social media PR & Comms Manager Do we need to contact the police?
+CYBERSECURITY INCI 100 Issue What needs to happen Who is going to do it Meeting Call CMC meeting to brief everyone on what Bursar has happened Extent of attack what systems are affected IT Network Manager cross check to Appendix 1 Is the cyber-attack affecting internal systems IT Network Manager or is it an attack on an external provider e.g. power company Confirm roles and responsibilities Bursar Agree timing of next meeting Bursar Indication if possible as to how long event IT Network Manager likely to last for Communication Contact Connect IT Network Manager Communication to staff, students, parents, Principal & visitors, Chair of Governors Vice-Principal Prep press statement PR & Comms Manager Monitor / post on social media PR & Comms Manager Do we need to contact the police?
 Principal Do we need to contact our Insurers?
 Bursar Do we need to notify the ICO?
 Bursar Publish a generic statement on the website PR & Comms Manager Technical Checklist Is the attack still going on?
 IT Network Manager Have all infected computers / systems been IT Network Manager removed from the network?
 Has the LAN including WiFi been taken down?
-IT Network Manager Teaching & Learning What impact is incident going to have on the Vice Principal day's activities?
+IT Network Manager Teaching & Learning What impact is incident going to have on the Vice Principal 8 day's activities?
 What needs to be changed / rescheduled?
 Vice-Principal What communication needs to take place Vice-Principal with staff?
 Circulation of emergency mobile numbers Vice-Principal Admin What impact is incident going to have on the Director of Operations day's activities?
-What needs to be changed / rescheduled?
+Sirector or operations What needs to be changed / rescheduled?
 Director of Operations What communication needs to take place Director of Operations with staff?
-How will school office communicate with Director of Operations outside world?
-Confirmation that all emergency procedures Director of Operations can still work (e.g. fire, missing student) Pastoral What impact is incident going to have on the Vice-Principal day's activities?
-What needs to be changed / rescheduled?
-Vice Principal What communication needs to take place Vice Principal with staff?
-Music Department Are there any concerts scheduled today that Director of Music the incident will impact?
+Birector or operations How will school office communicate with Director of Operations outside world?
+Director of operations Confirmation that all emergency procedures Director of Operations can still work (e.g. fire, missing student) Director of operations Pastoral What impact is incident going to have on the Vice-Principal . astorat day's activities? vice i inicipat What needs to be changed / rescheduled?
+Vice Principal · What communication needs to take place with staff?
+Vice Principal Music Donartmant Director of Music Music Department Are there any concerts scheduled today that Director of Music the incident will impact?

+1

-Are there any other events which need to be Director of Music
+Are there any other events which need to be considered?
+Director of Music

-considered?

 What communication needs to take place with staff?
 Director of Music

 Estates Department Review of all emergency systems - what is working/not working, are there any concerns Director of Operations

 Wellbeing Working atmosphere for staff involved Bursar

 Time and space for people to do what they need to do Bursar

 Breaks and refreshments Bursar / Catering

 Managing stress / no recriminations / resolve issue & learn lessons later All

-Technical Strategy Plan to recover services IT Network Manager /

-Connect / Bursar
+Technical Strategy Plan to recover services IT Network Manager / Connect / Bursar

-Time frame IT Network Manager /
+Time frame IT Network Manager / Bursar

-Bursar

 Resources required Bursar

 Any specific equipment required - who is Bursar

 going to source it

 Review What went well?
 All

 What went less well?
 All

 What would we do differently next time?
 All

 What needs changing in the plan?
 All